-I am soooo excited to share today’s recipe with you.
-It comes from my dear friend Kristen.
-She made it for us when I visited her in Baltimore last month.
+Today’s breakfast casserole recipe comes from my dear friend Kristen.
+She made it for us when we visited last month.
 As I gobbled it down, I couldn’t stop saying “I have to share this on my blog, I have to share this on my blog, I have share this on my blog.”
-(Weird blogger life 😐.)

 ↑ ↑ Soooo much texture and flavor!